explainers-by-googlers/clipboard-contents-id/README.md

 2. When a user copies something on the remote machine and switches away from the VDI app, they can paste the copied content locally.

-Without `contentsId()`, there are two primary ways to achieve the first scenario:
+Without `contentsId()`, there are three primary ways to achieve the first scenario:

+- Expose an additional "synchronize clipboard" button to the user - which, on click, would send the current clipboard to the remote machine.
 - Upon refocusing the VDI app, automatically send the content from the local clipboard to the remote machine.
 - Upon refocusing the VDI app, read the clipboard contents, compare them with the last known state, and send to the remote machine only if they have changed.

-Neither of these approaches is optimal (especially with large clipboard contents), and additional challenges related to sanitization and encoding make it difficult to directly compare the clipboard contents byte-by-byte with previously received data.
+Neither of these approaches is both optimal (especially with large clipboard contents) and user-friendly, and additional challenges related to sanitization and encoding make it difficult to directly compare the clipboard contents byte-by-byte with previously received data.

+Moreover, only the first option is viable in browsers that do not implement persistent clipboard permissions.
+There, the user would have to consciously remember to click on a button every time they have before copied something - which is problematic, as the system clipboard is a tool that most people use intuitively and intensively.
+A good example of this challenge could be [Cameyo](https://cameyo.com/), which essentially streams individual applications from the remote servers as Progressive Web Apps.
+Alt-tabbing from one like-native application to another and having to remember whether you have copied anything or not significantly degrades user experience.

 ### What is the optimal solution then?